 The holidays are filled with so much cheer… and temptation.
-If you work in an office you know what i’m talking about.
-It seems like everyday there’s a new cookie tray getting delivered.
-Then there’s the parties.
+If you work in an office you know what I’m talking about.
+It seems like every day there’s a new cookie tray getting delivered.
+Then there are the parties.
 The office parties, the family parties, the friends, the neighbors and so on.
-By the end of December you start resemble the big guy, you know, Santa.
+By the end of December, you start to resemble the big guy, you know, Santa.

 It’s so much easier to say “I’ll get back on track in the new year.”
 But you can enjoy the holidays without forgetting your health and goals.
 I’m gonna share with you some tips for staying “healthy” during the holidays and avoid gaining that 10 pounds or so of holiday weight, that people gain on average.